JuXReal/SimpleDocumentManagement/README.md

 This script installs a Samba server for user "pi".
 If you have Samba already installed, you can have some trouble.

-If you do not want the Samba, please remove the part from SDM.sh (installer).
+If you do not want the Samba, please disable it in the config (contrib/config.sh).

 ## General